 Note: Both BC Priority Invasive Species List and iNaturalist have scientific name of Persicaria wallichii.
 Noxious weed list uses Polygonum polystachyum.

 Knotweeds were introduced to British Columbia for use in gardens and landscaping due to their rapid growth and attractive appearance There are now four species established in BC: Bohemian, Giant, Himalayan, and Japanese knotweed.
 Knotweeds grow aggressively and are very hard to kill.

-Hound’s tongue grows on dry, well-drained sites.
+Hound’s tongue (Houndstooth, Dog’s tongue) is an invasive plant with large dog’s tongue shaped leaves and red-purple, coiled flowers.
+It grows on dry, well-drained sites.
 Each plant can produce 2,000 -4,000 barbed seeds a year that cling to clothing, livestock, and wildlife.

 Japanese beetles were first found in BC in July 2017 in downtown Vancouver.
 Adult Japanese beetles can feed on over 300 species of plants, including many species of agricultural and horticultural importance.